CreatorSiSo/lernsax-themes/README.md

 - [Urheberrecht und Lizenz/Copyright and license](#urheberrecht-und-lizenz--copyright-and-license)

 ## Themes

-## Wie funktionierts? / How does it work?

 ### Light Theme

 A theme for LernSax that keeps all the colors but changes how the UI is designed and how its responds to different screen-sizes.